North Sydney Boys High School: Crows Nest campus

-The campus of North Sydney Boys High School consists of a number of one- to three-storey buildings on an irregular-shaped site over 2.53 ha and situated on the southwestern corner of Falcon and Miller Streets, Crows Nest.
+The campus of North Sydney Boys' High School consists of a number of one- to three-storey buildings on an minimally irregular-shaped site over 2.53 ha and situated on the southwestern corner of Falcon and Miller Streets, Crows Nest.
 It also borders residential and commercial retail properties on West Street and Falcon Street.
 There are a number of mature native and exotic trees with some shrubs.
 The built environment comprises classrooms, library, amenities, assembly hall, administration and gymnasium, various courtyards, playground areas, tennis courts, car parking, cricket practice nets and an open waste storage area.

 History

-Construction began on the first building on the Crows Nest campus in 1913 on contract by John Brown whose tender price was £7770 "on much the same lines" as North Sydney Girls High School, whose construction was then underway.
+Construction began on the first building on the Crows Nest campus in 1913 on contract by John Brown whose tender price was £7770 "on much the same lines" as North Sydney Girls' High School, whose construction was then underway.
 In August 1914, the Sydney Morning Herald reported that the "Girls' High School at North Sydney has been completed and occupied, while the buildings for the Boys' High School are being erected ... on the most modern lines, while the accommodation and fittings will be ample, and up to date."
 By the end of December 1914, Sydney Morning Herald could report that the "Boys' High School at North Sydney is being erected by day labour at an estimated cost of £7900.
 It consists of a two-story brick building, with stone facings, and provides eight classrooms and staff rooms.
 The science and manual training rooms are detached."

-Around 1920 the site expanded and the Arts/TAS building dates from this time.
-In or about 1953 a library and administration block were erected.
-In or about 1968 science and classroom blocks were added.
+Around 1920, the site expanded and the Arts/TAS building dates from this time.
+The assembly hall (later named in honour of Arthur Henry) was completed in 1936.
+In 1959 a new library and administration block were erected.
+Between 1967 and 1969, science and classroom blocks were added.
 The gymnasium dates from 1962.
+A government grant totalling $50,000 (Adjusted for Inflation) was provided in 1980 by the NSW state, allowing for expansion of the TAS Facilities to undergo construction of a temporary food technology kitchen that has since undergone iterations of upgrades including the recent 2022-2023 complete renovation of the kitchen facilities.
+In more recent times, the school has undergone cosmetic upgrades through general usage classrooms in the school, alongside a newly installed gym within the John Treloar Gymnasium, and a series of outdoor court upgrades including a volleyball court and interchangeable outdoor basketball/tennis courts.